tamius-han/ultrawidify/README.md

 ### Automatic aspect ratio detection

 There's a few caveats to automatic aspect ratio detection.
 Namely, it only works on HTML5 videos (but who doesn't use HTML5 these days?).
 If videos on the site are DRM-protected (e.g. Netflix), autodetection will not work unless you're using Firefox (and even then, no guarantees).
+Video demonstration of autodetection can be found [here](https://www.youtube.com/watch?v=j2xn1WpbtCQ).

 ![Demo](img-demo/ui/popup/autoar.png)